leiradel/ddlt/README.md

 * `file`: a string with the name of the object used to create the source code (usually the file name from where the source code was read, this is used for error messages).
 * `isSymbol`: a function which takes a lexeme and must return `true` if that lexeme is a valid symbol.
 * `language`: a string containing the language used to parse identifiers, string and number literals, and comments.
 Supported languages are `'cpp'` for **C++**, and `'bas'` for **BASIC**.
+* `freeform`: an array with two elements, the *freeform* delimiters to recognize freeform blocks.

+Optionally, the table can have these fields:

+* `symbols`: an array of valid symbols, which will be used to automatically provide an `isSymbol` function to the tokenizer.
+* `keywords`: an array of valid keywords, which will be returned instead of the generic `<id>` token.
+  * Keyword tokens will be returned enclosed in square brackets to avoid confusion with other tokens, i.e. if a `string` keyword is defined, it will be returned with the `[string]` token to make it different from the `<string>` one which identifies a string literal

 The resulting object only has one method, `next`.
 It takes a table where the information of the next produced token is stored: